-Hertfordshire has so possibilities for outdoor adventures!
-Now we're getting close to warmer weather, it's important that everyone get some fresh air and be see some glorious flowers and plants, nature and our beautiful rolling countryside!
+Hertfordshire has so many possibilities for outdoor adventures!
+Now we're getting close to warmer weather, it's important that everyone get some fresh air and to see some glorious flowers and plants, nature and our beautiful rolling countryside!
 Here are some of the classic trails for you to tackle right now...

 Gracing the west edge of Hertfordshire are one of the country's most beautiful AONBs, the Chilterns.
 With its hills and wooded areas and of course the views (oh, the views!), the area is popular with walkers wanting to discover more of the great outdoors.
 Amble the Chilterns

 Why not head to Ashridge Estate, an area of the Chilterns with over 80 miles of footpaths to do some woodland wandering?
 As it’s an area of the Chilterns, the Estate is sprinkled with woodland and pretty villages.
 There are plenty of routes to follow – but a favourite is the circular trail that starts in Aldbury village and follows the Ridgeway National Trail to Ivinghoe Beacon and back along the Ashridge boundary.
 Walking on the Estate